vezzolter/DSA/Algorithms/Recursion/Recursion.md

      4. When the termination condition is reached, the function returns its value to the calling function, and memory is de-allocated, allowing the process to continue
    <p align="center"><img src="./Images/CallStack.png"/></p>

-3. Using stack is convenient, because there is no need to manually keep tracking the pile, but saving all that info can take up a lot of memory.
-In some programming languages, the maximum size of the call stack is much less than the space available in the heap, and recursive algorithms tend to require more stack space than iterative algorithms.
-Consequently, these languages sometimes place a limit on the depth of recursion to avoid stack overflows.
-   - **Stack Overflow** — is a runtime error, that occurs when a program's call stack exceeds its allocated size, potentially causing program termination, data loss, resource cleanup issues, system instability and other destructive behavior if it is not handled appropriately.
+3. **Stack Overflow** — is a runtime error, that occurs when a program's call stack exceeds its allocated size, potentially causing program termination, data loss, resource cleanup issues, system instability and other destructive behavior if it is not handled appropriately

    Common causes for exceeding stack limits include uncontrolled recursion, infinite loops, deep base cases, excessive consumption in multithreaded environments, and overuse of exception handling.
 The key is to identify recursive behavior and handle it appropriately.
 In large projects, simple but subtle details like the example below can be easily overlooked:
    ```cpp
     // Since 'i' is an unsigned character, it will be converted to an 8-bit value,